surifirstpin/biplus_documentation/docs/README.md

  ### Customize data

-Bi+ will provide the ability to control the data obtained from server and optimize it with required operations and display the content.
-Through JavaScript API
+Bi+ will provide the ability to control the data obtained from server and optimize it with JavaScript API Plugin operations and display the content.
-Through **#math#plugin#**

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTM0OTI0NjMyXX0=
+eyJoaXN0b3J5IjpbLTUzODk0MzQ2NF19
 -->